 Follow a step-by-step approach to managing tracheostomy emergencies.

 Jerry is breathing, but if he wasn’t we would check a pulse and follow the APLS algorithm.
-He has a tracheostomy with a cuffed tube.
+He has a tracheostomy with an uncuffed tube.

-3, Apply oxygen – to the mouth and nose (if the patient has two airways, which we now know Jerry does) and to the tracheostomy
+Apply to the mouth and nose (if the patient has two airways, which we now know Jerry does) and to the tracheostomy.
+This will require two oxygen sources.

 Then think about some common tracheostomy problems: